-3 Non-exclusive Milk supply
+3 Exclusive Milk supply

-This is a non-exclusive MSA.
-You are under no obligation to supply us all Milk from your Farm during the Supply Period.
+This is an exclusive MSA.
+You must not supply any other party with Milk from your Farm during the Supply Period.

 4 Minimum Price and adjustments to the Minimum Price

 4.1 Minimum Price

 Your Minimum Price is the price specified in the Key Terms less any discounts pursuant to clause 4.2, plus any increases pursuant to clauses 4.3 or 4.4.
 The Minimum Price will always be the minimum price payable for Premium quality Milk supplied during the Supply Period.